Kaiser-Yang/Kaiser-Yang.github.io/_posts/2024-09-10-linux-potpourri.md

 **NOTE**: `-e` is useful when you want to specify multiple patterns or the pattern starts with a hyphen (`-`).
+When you use multiple `-e` options,
+`grep` will search for lines that match any of the specified patterns (logical OR).

 **NOTE**: We usually use `egrep` as an alias for `grep -E`, and `fgrep` as an alias for `grep -F`.